scott-whitworth/Didymos-optimization/README.md

     * Motion_Eqns: Defines elements structure that is used to describe the position and velocity of an object in space (such as Earth).
 Dependent on Thrust_Files and Config_Constants/config.h.
     * Runge_Kutta: Holds the runge_kutta functions with versions for both CPU and GPU usage.
 Also defines rkParameters structure that holds the information that the genetic algorithm attempts to optimize.
 Dependent on Thrust_Files, Config_Constants, etc.
     * Thrust_Files: Contains the code that describes the thruster and its behavior using a Fourier series to determine angles of direction.
 Dependent on Config_Constants/config.h
-    * constants.h: Stores constant properties, such as AU unit value and optimized variable offsets for the array that stores the values
+    * constants.h: Stores constant properties, such as AU unit value and optimized variable offsets for the array that stores the values, these are constants that should not be easily changed.
     * optimizedVector.bin: Binary file containing 14 parameters that can be used as initial guesses in the genetic algorithm, values derived from previous code in orbitalOptimization folder which is also based on old impact date data.

   - PostProcessing: Contains MATLAB files that take in output files from the Cuda program to display results.